All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 That message must resonate on an emotional level that motivates voters to cast their ballots for you.

-The message can’t be about you.
+Your campaign’s message cannot be about you.

 They make their message about their resume and accomplishments, not about what’s important to the voters.